Car Stolen? What Your Insurance Covers and How to File a Claim

 Will insurance cover my laptop and other belongings stolen from my car?

 No — your auto insurance policy will not cover personal items stolen from inside the vehicle.
 Comprehensive coverage protects the vehicle itself, not its contents.
-You may be able to file a claim for stolen personal belongings through your homeowners or renters insurance, which often includes off-premises theft coverage, though your deductible and coverage limits will apply.
+You may be able to file a separate claim for stolen personal belongings through your homeowners or renters insurance, which often includes off-premises theft coverage, though your deductible and coverage limits will apply.

 What happens if my stolen car is found after the insurance pays me?